godofgeeks23/log-ingestion-querying/README.md

 - [x] Date range based search support
 - [x] Multiple filters can be combined to form complex queries

+## Further Improvements

+- [ ] Make CLI more robust using Node CLI libraries like commander.js
+- [ ] Validation of CLI arguments
+- [ ] Regex based search support
+- [ ] Support for more filters

 <!-- CONTACT -->
 ## Contact